Yiju-Li/CV/resume_hardware.md

     Designed and executed test plans, identified and reported software bugs, working closely with the development team in daily meetings to ensure a seamless and stable user experience for the end-users, and performed pressure tests to evaluate product stability and reliability under heavy usage conditions.

 ## Technical Skills
-*The skills listed below have been thoroughly understood and consistently applied in my professional experiences and personal projects.*
 - Hardware Related
   - Topics Focused: **Digital Electronics and Circuit**, **Microcontroller/Microelectronic System Design**
   - **HDL**: SystemVerilog, VHDL